xhawk18/promise-cpp/Readme.md

 ### about multithread

-The "Defer" object is not thread safe by default for better performance.
+The "Promise" object is not thread safe by default for better performance.